OscarDCorbalan/Planticity/README.md

 ## Game Description

 Planticity is a game about planting and growing plants to get harvests.
-Each game begins with a seed, e.g. a pea, which has to be planted and taken care of with a daily 'action' like watering, fertilizing or fumigating it, among other actions.
+Each game begins with a seed, e.g. a pea, which has to be planted and taken care of with a daily 'action' like watering, fertilizing or fumigating, among other actions.
 As the game progresses, the seed evolves to a growing plant and then to a mature one, which will give you harvest in the form of new fecundated flowers every day, until it ends the end of its life.

 'Actions' are sent to the `make_move` endpoint which will reply with the new plant status.
 Every species needs different care; for example, watering peas too much is a bad idea.
 Carefully reading the plant status after each action gives hints, as well as keeping track of of how much is it growing, or much it is blossoming, with some given conditions.
 The `get_game_history` endpoint is useful to read this info if you don't want to care tracking or remembering it.